BB 12 Winner Dipika Reacts To Shilpa Shinde Mocking Her Victory; Vikas Praises Dipika Shuts Trolls!

 Vikas Gupta too, praised Dipika and shut the trolls with his post.
 He wrote, "Here she is our graceful winner @ms.dipika , you did a lot and faced a lot.
 We can proudly say that you didn't attack another person but defended and did all you could to care about the people you love.
 The husband @shoaib2087 and your sister @saba_ka_jahaan we're so badly trolled and were part of another #bigboss your fans have gone all out to defend you.
 This is a win not just for you but for all of them as well." - (sic)

-Vikas Shuts Trolls
+Vikas Shuts The Trolls

 "Congratulations.
 You played the game so well that even the person who came second @sreesanthnair36 also loves and respects you ♥️ congratulations to all the housemates of #BB12 it was a tough one #dipikakakar #Biggboss12 #shoika #winner #dipstars #shreesanth #karanvirbohra #deepakthakur #romilchaudhary #surbhirana P.S. if you can't say good about people try keeping your mouth shut and fingers in control 😊 give love get love." - (sic)